-b.
+a.
 Supervisor:

-The Supervisor will include up to two individuals working with the IST providers, including the hospitals, to track and oversight of both referrals into IST and other referrals to the IST providers.
-The Supervisor will also provide clinical supervision for licensure, and intake and other assessments, as well as oversight of the treatment planning process for all clients at Behavioral Health.
+The Supervisor will provide oversight of the treatment planning process for all clients at Behavioral Health.
+The Supervisor will also provide clinical supervision for licensure, and intake and other assessments, including psychological testing.
 The Supervisor will also provide psychotherapy to select number of clients within IST.

-c.
+b.
 Service Coordinators:

 The Service Coordinators will be at least two and not more than three individuals.
 The Service Coordinators being employed by Turning Point will be persons with lived experience (mental health consumers) and/or family members.
-The Service Coordinators will link clients to the primary care services at the NCBH clinic and FQHCs, as well as assist individuals to access substance use services and other resources in the community.
+The Service Coordinators will link clients to the primary care services at the NCBH clinic and FOHCs, as well as assist individuals to access substance use services and other resources in the community.
 The RN and Service Coordinators will assist clients to develop a wellness based treatment plan that includes both physical and mental health issues.
 The activities of the plan will promote integrated, person-centered care and help ensure that each client and their family members are actively involved in the treatment process and achieving healthy outcomes.
 Service Coordination will also assist clients in linkage between SNMH and other services in the community, including services at Nevada County Behavioral Health, Hospitality House, Probation, and substance abuse treatment.
 These services will include working on a special forensic team that involves law enforcement, probation, and other county agencies, including the jail and Public Defender's office.

-2. Staff shall meet Medi-Cal requirements for billing Medication Services, Rehabilitative Services and other Mental Health Services and bill Medi-Cal for services that meet Medi-Cal standards.
-Staff shall meet productivity standard of at least 70% of their time with

-- clients, but this time will include forensic and health engagement/linkage services that are not billable. - 3.
+- 2. Staff shall meet Medi-Cal requirements for billing Medication Services, Rehabilitative Services and other Mental Health Services and bill Medi-Cal for services that meet Medi-Cal standards.
+Staff shall meet productivity standard of at least 70% of their time with clients, but this time will include forensic and health engagement/linkage services that are not billable. - 3.
 All staff hired by Contractor shall be employees of Contractor and shall not be acting in any capacity as employee of County, during time they are on duty as employee of Contractor. - 4.
 It is not the intent of the County to direct or control the hiring of Contractor's employees; however, the parties acknowledge that from time to time a Contractor's employee may not provide services to the level or in the manner which is appropriate for the circumstances.
 In that event, County shall communicate any service or employee deficiencies to Contractor.
-County reserves the right to require Contractor to take appropriate action, including termination of any Contractor employee who does not provide services to the level of County's expectations. - 5.
-All services provided under this contract shall be documented in accordance with Short/Doyle Medi-Cal and Managed Care. - 6.
+County reserves the right to require Contractor to take appropriate action, including termination of any Contractor employee who does not provide services to the level of County's expectations.

+- 5. All services provided under this contract shall be documented in accordance with Short/Doyle Medi-Cal and Managed Care. - 6.
 The County may desire services to be performed which are relevant to this contract but have not been included in the scope of the services listed above and Contractor agrees to perform said services upon the written request of County.
 These additional services could include, but are not limited to, any of the following: Work requested by the County in connection with any other matter or any item of work not specified herein; work resulting from substantial changes ordered by the County in the nature or extent of the project, and serving as an expert witness for the County in any litigation or other proceedings involving the transition home. - 7.
 Personnel employment and services under this contract shall be rendered without discrimination on the basis of race, color, religion, national origin, sex, or ancestry and Contractor shall comply with all fair employment practice requirements of State and Federal law.